baasbox/docs/source/index.md

 ### Follow a user

-> Example of request to follow the user "cesare"
+> Example of a request to follow the user "cesare"

 ```shell
 curl -X POST http://localhost:9000/follow/cesare \